iRNA-COSI/APAeval/summary_workflows/README.md

 Within a benchmarking event, one or more ***challenges*** will be performed.
 A **challenge is primarily defined by the ground truth dataset used for performance assessment**.
 A challenge is evaluated within a ***summary workflow***, which can be run with either docker or singularity, locally or on an HPC infrastructure (currently a profile for Slurm is included).
 The summary workflow will **compute all metrics relevant for the benchmarking event**.
 A list of challenge IDs and input files (= output files of one participant for all specified challenges) is passed to the workflow.

-In order to compare the performance of participants within a challenge/event, the respective summary workflow will be run on output files from all eligible participant execution workflows (For the participant execution workflows please refer to the [iRNA-COSI/APAeval/execution_workflows][apaeval-ewfs] repository!).
+In order to compare the performance of participants within a challenge/event, the respective summary workflow will be run on output files from all eligible participant [method workflows][apaeval-mwfs].
 The calculated metrics will be written to `.json` files that can be either submitted to OEB for database storage and online vizualisation, or transformed into a table format that can be used for creating custom plots with the help of scripts from the [APAeval utils directory][apaeval-utils].

 ## Summary workflow general description
 In a first step the provided input files are **validated**.
 Subsequently, all specified **metrics** are computed, using the matched ground truth files, if applicable.
 Finally, the **results are gathered** in OEB specific `.json` files per participant.